andrewhtsai/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

 We first experimented with all four of the given OpenCV examples, and we decided that we really liked the flow detection.
 We thought it could potentially be useful for autonomous tracking of data points, and then we put an experimental lab setting spin on it.
 We envisioned the interaction being a scientist running an experiment on some distinct samples, potentially tracking their movement over a period of time.
 Other features would include detection of interference of any sort, like if someone else moves the samples and thus ruins the experiment.
 We experimented using drawings on a piece of paper and by moving the camera around, though we finally settled on drawing shapes on a tablet which gave the flexibility of moving the shapes around while keeping lighting conditions stable and allowing for finer control.
+We also thought it would be a good idea to implement an additional feature which would be beneficial for experiments: color detection.
+By analyzing and identifying distinct colors, the system can give much more information to someone running the experiment with regards to the sample behaviors.
+Thus a colored bounding box corresponding to the color of the samples is drawn on top of each sample.

+We also implemented a notification system, where if something drastic happens to the samples, such as a sample moving out of the detection area or interference causing samples to no longer be detected, the program would stop and the experimenter would be sent a notification email.
+We originally wanted the program to continue running in case it would recover from the error, but we came to the realization that we did not want to end up potentially sending large amounts of spam emails.

 ### Part C